cjhubbs/books.chrishubbs.com/data/reviews/jeff-feldhahn/for-young-men-only-a-guys-guide-to-the-alien-gender/index.md

   series_position: '2008'
   spine_color: '#e84a27'
   tags: ''
-  title: 'For Young Men Only: A Guy\''s Guide to the Alien Gender'
+  title: "For Young Men Only: A Guy's Guide to the Alien Gender"
 plan:
   date_added: 2023-01-01
 review: